dothq/os/README.md

 </div>

 ## Roadmap
-We are currently working on creating a desktop environment, more info can be found on our [planing page](https://github.com/orgs/dothq-os/projects/1).
+We are currently working on creating a desktop environment, more info can be found on our [planinng page](https://github.com/orgs/dothq-os/projects/1).